virialvill/all-the-news-react/README.md

 ## Active State

-It would be nice to have an idicator of which section we are viewing.
-Let's add a highlighted nav item for this purpose.
+It would be nice to have an indicator of which section we are viewing.
+Let's add a highlight to  the appropriate nav item for this purpose.

-Initialize the application with a new peice of state - `activeLink` in App.js:
+Initialize the application with a new piece of state - `activeLink` in App.js:

 `activeLink: navItems[0],`